Animal Cracker Magnets – Memory Verse Activity

 - Decorate the caterpillar with tempera paint and chenille craft wire antennae.

 - For the butterfly, have kids fold two layers of tissue paper accordion style.
-Wedge the tissue paper between the prongs of the doll pin, centering it.
+Wedge the tissue paper between the prongs of the doll pin, centring it.
 Spread the layers to create butterfly wings.
 Secure the wings with glue on each side.

 - Have kids decorate the butterfly’s wings by dabbing them with glue and applying glitter.
 Kids can each paint their butterfly’s body.
 Have them make antennae by curling half-lengths of chenille wire around a pencil and attaching them to the butterfly’s head with glue.